According to the CDC, 80% of COVID-19-related deaths reported in the U.S. have been among adults 65 and older.

 The move to expand home health eligibility requirements allows seniors, particularly those with high-risk underlying conditions, to continue receiving the care they depend on while maintaining social distancing and maximizing patient safety.

 While in-home care is proving to be the safest and most reliable option for seniors, leading home health care providers are taking steps to protect their patients.
-At Intrepid USA, we proactively implemented safety protocols to safeguard our patients and clinicians, including:
+At Intrepid USA, we proactively implemented safety protocols to safeguard our patients and clinicians because of the importance of home health care, including:

 - Daily screenings of all employees and volunteers